brmochel92/Consumer_Mart/README.md

 - API error handling/exceptions added as Middleware that executes at runtime
 - Implemented dependency injection in several areas of the application including startup where several services are added as core dependencies
 - SQLITE relational database
+- Configured migration files to be created at runtime with use of dependency injection (added service in startup)
+- Added Eager Loading Navigation Properties to include or lamba statements within our core entities defined by specifications evaluator

 ## Future Updates